shashvi5036-beep/DSA/README.md

 Bubble Sort: [2, 3, 4, 5, 8]
 Selection Sort: [2, 3, 4, 5, 8]
 Insertion Sort: [2, 3, 4, 5, 8]

+# 🌐 Graph Shortest Path Finder

+## 📌 Description
+This project finds the shortest path in an unweighted graph using BFS (Breadth-First Search).

+## 🚀 Features
+- Graph representation using adjacency list
+- Add edges
+- Find shortest distance from source node

+## 🧠 Concepts Used
+- Graph
+- BFS (Breadth-First Search)
+- Queue

+## ▶️ Sample Output
+Shortest distances from node 0:
+To 0 -> 0
+To 1 -> 1
+To 2 -> 1
+To 3 -> 2
+To 4 -> 2